sgsshankar/awesome-generative-ai-data-scientist/README.md

 - [Mem0](https://mem0.ai/): Mem0 is a self-improving memory layer for LLM applications, enabling personalized AI experiences that save costs and delight users.
 [Documentation](https://docs.mem0.ai/) [Github](https://github.com/mem0ai/mem0)
 - [Docling by IBM](https://ds4sd.github.io/docling/): Parse documents and export them to the desired format with ease and speed.
 [Github](https://github.com/DS4SD/docling)
 - [Markitdown by Microsoft](https://github.com/microsoft/markitdown): Python tool for converting files and office documents to Markdown.
+- [Gitingest](https://gitingest.com/): Turn any Git repository into a simple text ingest of its codebase.
+This is useful for feeding a codebase into any LLM.
+[Github](https://github.com/cyclotruc/gitingest)

 # LLM Deployment (Cloud Services)